 Inspection of the bridge to assess the condition did not involve any physical intervention or removal of fabric.
-Access at the time of inspection was limited by partial road closures as a result of recent flooding.
+Access at the time of inspections was limited by partial road closures as a result of recent flooding, and by construction works.